pzivich/Delicatessen/docs/Built-in Equations.rst

 Built-in Estimating Equations
 '''''''''''''''''''''''''''''''''''''

-Here, we provide an overview of some of the built-in estimating equations with `deli`.
+Here, we provide an overview of some of the built-in estimating equations with `delicatessen`.
 This documentation is split into four sections, corresponding to basic, regression, survival, and causal estimating equations.

 All built-in estimating equations need to be 'wrapped' inside a outer function.
 Below is an example of an outer function, `psi` for the generic estimating equation `ee` (`ee` does not exist but it a placeholder here).